Transportation Management Plans

 In May 1987, City Council approved the Transportation Management Plan Ordinance, Section 11-700.
 The Ordinance was updated in March 2014.
 The ordinance requires that projects submit a Special Use Permit application which must include a multimodal transportation study and a Transportation Management Plan.
 The thresholds for developments requiring a TMP are as follows:

 Industrial: 30,000 square feet or more

-If you received your Certificate of Occupancy after March 15, 2016, or if you have a condition in the SUP conditions that the TMP will be subject to the new TMP, the rates above apply.
+f you received your Certificate of Occupancy after March 15, 2016, or if you have a condition in the SUP conditions that the TMP will be subject to the new TMP, the rates in the Zoning Ordinance apply.
 For details on the standardized fund rate and administrative fines, please visit the Ordinance.

 All TMPs are conveyed in perpetuity with the Special Use Permit.
 Prior to signing any lease/purchase agreements, the applicant/developer shall prepare appropriate language to inform tenants/owners of the transportation management plan special use permit and conditions therein.
 The City Attorney's office reviews and approves such language.

 If your proposal meets the development thresholds above, then you will be required to go through the site plan review process for transportation, and details of this process can be found on page 3 in the Transportation Planning Administrative Guidelines .
 The Guidelines provide technical procedures to analyze and report the effects of new development on transportation facilities in Alexandria.
 The Guidelines standardize the submittal requirements and transportation systems evaluated to provide a comprehensive analysis of impacts related to development proposals and proposed mitigation strategies.
 The transportation study results will be used to determine the level of mitigation needed for development, most notably the level of participation in the City's TMP program.